 Printf is used to print formatted

-o/p. printf "format" arg1 arg2 ...
+o/p. printf "format" arg1 arg2

 Eg:

-\$ printf "This is a number: %d\n" 10 This is a number: 10
+\$ printf "This is a number: %d\n" 10 This is a number: 10 \$

-Printf supports conversion specification characters like %d, %s ,%x exit:
+Printf supports conversion specification characters like %d, %s ,%x

-,%0....
-Exit status of a command:
+,%o Exit status of a command:

-- Every command returns a value after execution .This value is called the exit status or return value of a command. - This value is said to be true if the command executes successfully and false if it fails. - There is special parameter used by the shell it is the \$?.
+Every command returns a value after execution .
+This value is called the exit status or return value of a command.
+This value is said to be true if the command executes successfully and false if it fails.
+There is special parameter used by the shell it is the \$?.
 It stores the exit status of a command.

+exit:

-- The exit statement is used to prematurely terminate a program.
-When this statement is encountered in a script, execution is halted and control is returned to the calling program- in most cases the shell. - U don't need to place exit at the end of every shell script because the shell knows when script execution is complete.
+The exit statement is used to prematurely terminate a program.
+When this statement is encountered in a script, execution is halted and control is returned to the calling program- in most cases the shell.

-set:

-• Set is used to produce the list of currently defined variables.
+U don't need to place exit at the end of every shell script because the shell knows when script execution is complete.
+Set is used to produce the list of currently defined variables.

+\$set

-• Set is used to assign values to the positional parameters.
+☐ Set is used to assign values to the positional parameters.

 \$set welcome to Unix

 The do-nothing(:)Command

-- It is a null command. - In some older shell scripts, colon was used at the start of a line to introduce a comment, but modern scripts uses # now. - expr: - The expr command evaluates its arguments as an expression:
+□ It is a null command. □ In some older shell scripts, colon was used at the start of a line to introduce a comment, but modern scripts uses # now. □ expr: □ The expr command evaluates its arguments as an expression: \$\frac{\expr 8 + 6}{\sigma \text{\$\expr 12/4}}\$

-'''

-$ expr 8 + 6

-$ x='expr 12/4'

-$ echo $x

-3
+\$ echo \$x 3

-'''

-export:
+export variables

-There is a way to make the value of a variable known to a sub shell, and that's by exporting it with the export command.
-The format of this command is export variables where variables is the list of variable names that you want exported.
+where variables is the list of variable names that you want exported.
 For any sub shells that get executed from that point on, the value of the exported variables will be passed down to the sub shell.